em1e/ft_irc/tests.md

     - [ ] send message when not registed

 ## /invite <nickname> <channel>:
-- [ ] invite client to invite only channel, that you're a part and an admin of
+- [x] invite client to invite only channel, that you're a part and an admin of
 - [ ] error cases:
-    - [ ] send invite to a non inviteOnly channel
+    - [x] send invite to a non inviteOnly channel //gives error s it's fine
-    - [ ] send invite to channel with userlimit maxed out
+    - [x] send invite to channel with userlimit maxed out //it is still inviting the extra user
-    - [ ] send invite to a non existant client
+    - [x] send invite to a non existant client //gives error so it's fine
-    - [ ] send invite to a non existant channel
+    - [x] send invite to a non existant channel //gives error
-    - [ ] send invite to a non existant client and channel
+    - [x] send invite to a non existant client and channel //gives error so it's fine
-    - [ ] send invite if not admin of the channel
+    - [x] send invite if not admin of the channel
-    - [ ] send invite to a channel you're not a part of
+    - [x] send invite to a channel you're not a part of
-    - [ ] send invite yourself
+    - [x] send invite yourself //it allows us to do it
-    - [ ] send invite to someone already inside the channel
+    - [x] send invite to someone already inside the channel //it allows to do it
     - [ ] send invite to existing channel when not authenticated
     - [ ] send invite to existing channel when not registed

 ## /join <channel>:
-- [ ] create and join a non existant channel, becoming the first admin
+- [x] create and join a non existant channel, becoming the first admin
-- [ ] join existing channels
+- [x] join existing channels
 - [ ] join channels you have been invited to (invite only)
 - [ ] join channels that require a password
 - [ ] join multiple channels at the same time
 - [ ] error cases:
     - [ ] join channels that are past their userLimit
     - [ ] join channels that require a password, but incorrect password is given
-    - [ ] join channels that require an invite (without one)
+    - [x] join channels that require an invite (without one) //gives an error
-    - [ ] join channels you are already a part of
+    - [x] join channels you are already a part of //does not do anything
     - [ ] join channels when not registered
     - [ ] join channels when not authenticated
     - [ ] join multiple channels, but some are invalid